Whale-ship collision hotspots: 93% have no protection measures

 “If they were to move the shipping lanes just 10km further offshore, they would greatly reduce the likelihood of running into blue whales,” Harcourt explains.

 “The other thing is to have ships slow down in areas where there are whales,” Harcourt adds.
-“There’s been a fairly recent, but very effective slowdown of ships going into the Salish Sea, which is the where the sea, where Seattle and Vancouver are.
+“There’s been a fairly recent, but very effective slowdown of ships going into the Salish Sea, which is the sea where Seattle and Vancouver are.
 They’ve reduced the speed, I think, down to below 12 knots.”

 Whale fluke with ship in background